Raja Ampat Islands: Climate

 The islands have a tropical climate, with temperatures ranging from 20 to 33 C.

 Water temperature in North Raja Ampat ranges from 28 to 30 C, while in the South in Misool, it ranges from 26 to 28 C (Water temperature chart in Misog ol).

 Ecology

+In 2025, the islands were designated as a biosphere reserve by UNESCO.

 Terrestrial

 The islands are part of the Vogelkop-Aru lowland rain forests ecoregion.
-The rain forests that covers the islands is the natural habitat of many species of birds, mammals, reptiles and insects.
+The rainforests that cover the islands are the natural habitat of many species of birds, mammals, reptiles, and insects.
 Two species of bird-of-paradise, the red bird-of-paradise (Paradisaea rubra) and Wilson's bird-of-paradise (Diphyllodes respublica), are endemic to the islands of Waigeo, Gam, and Batanta.

-The recently discovered palm tree Wallaceodoxa raja-ampat is endemic to the Raja Ampat Islands.
+The recently [when?] discovered palm tree Wallaceodoxa raja-ampat is endemic to the Raja Ampat Islands.